hengtseChou/BlogYourWay/README.md

-# Little Blog
+# Blogging Gallery

-This is a hobby project, for building a independent blogging/portfolio engine to accommodate my preferences.
+This is a hobby project, for building a independent blogging engine to accommodate my preferences.
 Back-end is built with <ins><i>Flask</i></ins>, along with several extenstions; Front-end is mainly develop through <ins><i>Bootstrap 5</i></ins> and some useful javascript libraries, such as [easy-markdown-editor](https://github.com/Ionaru/easy-markdown-editor), which is adpoted as the content editor in this project.

 This project uses <ins><i>poetry</i></ins> for managing dependencies, <ins><i>pytest</i></ins> and <ins><i>pytest-cov</i></ins> for testing, <ins><i>black</i></ins> and <ins><i>isort</i></ins> for formatting, and <ins><i>ruff</i></ins> for linting.